MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ### Power BI username and password

-If you are using a [service principal application](embed-service-principal.md) to authenticate, then you don't need to fill in the username or password attributes.
+If you're using a [service principal application](embed-service-principal.md) to authenticate, then you don't need to fill in the username or password attributes.

 * Fill in the **pbiUsername** with the Power BI master user account.
 * Fill in the **pbiPassword** with the password for the Power BI master user account.

-### Authority URL

-You need to enter in your tenant ID to complete this

-3. Run the application!
+3. Now you can run the application!

     First select **Run** in **Visual Studio**.